alexdunae/rails-dev-box/README.md

 * test within the virtual machine.

-Just clone your Rails fork into the rails-dev-box directory on the host computer:
+Just clone your project into the rails-dev-box directory on the host computer:

     host $ ls
     README.md   Vagrantfile puppet
-    host $ git clone git@github.com:<your username>/rails.git
+    host $ git clone git@github.com:<your username>/<your project>.git

 Vagrant mounts that directory as _/vagrant_ within the virtual machine: